-- · anti-money laundering laws;
+- anti-money laundering laws;

 - money transfer and payment instrument licensing regulations;

-- · escheatment laws;
+- escheatment laws;

-- · privacy and information safeguard laws;
+- privacy and information safeguard laws;

-- · bank regulations; and
+- banking regulations; and

-- · consumer protection laws.
+- consumer protection laws.

-These laws are often evolving and sometimes ambiguous or inconsistent, and the extent to which they apply to us or the banks that issue our cards, our retail distributors, our network acceptance members or our third-party processors is at times unclear.
+These laws are often evolving and sometimes ambiguous or inconsistent, and the extent to which they apply to us, our subsidiary bank or the banks that issue our cards, our retail distributors, our network acceptance members or our third-party processors is at times unclear.
 Any failure to comply with applicable law - either by us or by the card issuing banks, retail distributors, network acceptance members or third-party processors, over which we have limited legal and practical control - could result in restrictions on our ability to provide our products and services, as well as the imposition of civil fines and criminal penalties and the suspension or revocation of a license or registration required to sell our products and services.